dannyjwkim/Tab-Nabbers2/README.md

 ## Benefits contributing

 - Being to be a part of something great
-- Joining a network of full stack developers with different skill set
+- Joining a network of full stack developers with different skill sets
-- Newbies are assigned a mentor to help them contribute to the project.
 - Meeting other developers and extend your network
 - Giving back to the community